petlund/saron/README.md

 - Set session time out to one hour.
 Saron-gui has a 30 minutes time out

 ## Application
-- saron must be installed direct under web_root/wordpress/
+- Saron must be installed direct under web_root/wordpress/
 - Rename config_template.php to config.php.
 Update config.php with the database connection information
-- Add path to (TCPDF, JPGRAPH, /wordpress/wp-load.php)
+- Add path to (TCPDF, /wordpress/wp-load.php)
-- The application need to have write access to directory www-pub/pdf/Statistics/pngs/ for dynamic generation of graphs
 - Session time i set to 30 min (1800000 ms) in /wordpress/saron/saron/util/util.js.
 In the future this property should be moved to a better place...